menandmice/micetro_docs/guides/implementation/xdns_redundancy_groups.rst

 Removing Zones from xDNS Profiles
 ------------------------------------

-Removing a zone will stop all replication between zone instances on each DNS service.
+Removing a zone stops all replication between zone instances on each DNS service.
 Delegation remains unchanged, and no zone instances are deleted.

 xDNS zones and the API
 ----------------------

-xDNS zones are represented by a single instance in the API, with the Authority value denoting the profile to which they belong.
+xDNS zones are represented as single instances in the API, with the Authority value denoting the profile they belong to.
 Individual zone instances remain accessible, for example by calling GetDNSZones and filtering for each DNS service via the dnsServerRef parameter.